Internship opportunities (MA)

 Students must be aware that due to the highly competitive nature of the internship programme, there is no guarantee that they will be selected for the internship they have applied for.
 If selected for an interview, students must carefully prepare themselves for the interview.

-Once students have accepted an internship, interviews previously scheduled will be cancelled automatically.
+Once students have accepted an internship, interviews previously scheduled must be cancelled by the student.

 Once students have started an internship, they may not withdraw from it except under extraordinary circumstances, and then only with the permission of the Internship Office.